vaidyt/Polygon-Extractor/README.md

 7. That's it!
 You should now be able to use the Polygon-Extractor Application.

 # How to use the application?
 a.
-Load the graph data as a json file (from the input folders found in the repo).
+Load the graph data as a json file (from the ./Input/Good Inputs folder found in the repo).

 b.
 This Would automatically loads the graph, extracts and displays the polygons (in unique colors).